nijhawank/quietcool-esphome/README.md

 # QuietCool ESPHome Control

+> [!NOTE]
+> The QuietCool Smart Attic Fan Control works with both whole house fans and attic fans.
+In my application, I used it for a whole house fan.

 This repository contains ESPHome configurations for controlling QuietCool whole house fans and attic fans.
 QuietCool fans can be automated and integrated into your smart home using ESP32 devices flashed with these configurations.

 The project provides a web-based installation interface using [ESP Web Tools](https://esphome.github.io/esp-web-tools/), making it easy to flash your ESP device directly from your browser.